 Chronic bursitis may develop after previous attacks of bursitis or repeated trauma.
-The bursal wall is thickened, with proliferation of its synovial lining; bursal adhesions, villus formation, tags, and chalky deposits may develop.
+The bursal wall is thickened, with proliferation of its synovial lining; bursal adhesions, villus formation, tags, and milky deposits may develop.

-Acute bursitis causes pain, particularly when the bursa is compressed or stretched during motion.
-Swelling, sometimes with other signs of inflammation, is common if the bursa is superficial (eg, prepatellar, olecranon).
+Acute bursitis causes pain, particularly when the bursa is compressed or stretched during motion, and often limits range of motion.
+Passive range of motion may still be normal (eg, some patients with olecranon bursitis have normal flexion-extension of the elbow).
+Swelling, sometimes with other signs of inflammation (eg, erythema), is common if the bursa is superficial (eg, prepatellar, olecranon).
 Swelling may be more prominent than pain in olecranon bursitis.
-Crystal- or bacterial-induced bursitis is usually accompanied by erythema, pitting edema, pain, and warmth in the area over the bursa.
+Crystal- or bacterial-induced bursitis is usually accompanied by erythema, pitting edema, pain, and warmth in the area around the bursa.

 Chronic bursitis may last for several months and may recur frequently.
 Bouts may last a few days to several weeks.
 If inflammation persists near a joint, the joint’s range of motion may be limited.
 Prolonged limitation of motion may lead to muscle atrophy.

 Ultrasonography or MRI for deep bursitis

 Aspiration for suspected infection, hemorrhage (due to trauma or anticoagulants), or crystal-induced bursitis